-Early in 1803, the United States began negotiations to buy the port of New Orleans from France and wound up with all of the land between the Mississippi and the Missouri River’s headwaters, in what is known as the Louisiana Purchase.
+Early in 1803, the United States began negotiations to buy the port of New Orleans from France and wound up with all of the lands between the Mississippi and the Missouri River’s headwaters, in what is known as the Louisiana Purchase.

 The purchase of this huge tract of land, some 828,800 square miles, sparked interest in expansion into the American West.
 A few weeks later, President Thomas Jefferson, an advocate of western expansion, had the U.S. Congress appropriate $2,500 to send a small U.S. Army unit to explore the west all the way to the Pacific Ocean.
 Along their way, they were instructed to study and make detailed reports on the Indian tribes, geography, climate, plants, and animals, as well as evaluate the potential interference of British and French-Canadian hunters and trappers who were already well established in the area.
 In addition, one of Jefferson’s main objectives was for the unit to find a waterway that would connect the east to the west.